kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/13-output-genealogy-data-on-ui.md

 ```

 * View the UI and you'll see all fields populated
-* except Created By field is not populated
+* Except Created By field is not populated

 ## Associate the name of the user that created the genealogy by adding it to the form that creates genealogies